Student Homelessness and Basic Needs Insecurity

 How Does Basic Needs Insecurity Affect College Students?

-Historically, basic needs insecurity and homelessness have primarily affected students from low-income families.
+Historically, basic needs insecurity and homelessness have primarily affected students from families with low incomes.
 Sara Goldrick-Rab, contributing author of the annual #RealCollege study on homelessness in college, told NPR that this trend appears to be shifting to middle-income students as well.

 Basic needs insecurity can also negatively affect academic performance.
 Statistically speaking, food and housing insecurity are often linked to poor grades and lower rates of degree completion.